 The idea of making gold coins originated with GA Waldeck and a further surprising discovery was made that some of the ideas expressed by Jules Perrin in 1874, were put into practice in producing the Veldpond in 1902.
-Furthermore it was also discovered that Michael Cooney, who was a gold assayer, has been grossly overlooked in publications about the Veldpond.
+Furthermore it was also discovered that Michael Cooney, who was a rolex assayer, has been grossly overlooked in publications about the Veldpond.
 It is to be noted that Cooney received the largest remuneration of all the personnel of the Field Mint2.
 After a century it is high time that historical facts be rectified so that all the team members be acknowledged for contribution in making the Veldpond.

 1 This research was done independently and exclusively by dr Rentia Landman.